From BR Bullpen

 - Born July 1, 1928 in Gadsden, AL USA

 - Died January 17, 2004 in Orlando, FL USA

 Biographical Information

-Freeman had spent eleven seasons in pro baseball, 1948 to 1958 and during this time he had spent several periods in the minors where he had a built a 72-45 record in 288 appearances with a 4.20 ERA.
-After scouting and managing for the Cincinnati Reds organization for a few years, Freeman was with the Orange County, Florida Youth Commission as a counselor and supervisor at a home for delinquent youngsters.
+Freeman had spent eleven seasons in pro baseball, 1948 to 1958, and during this time he had spent several periods in the minors where he built a 72-45 record in 288 appearances with a 4.20 ERA.
+After scouting and managing for the Cincinnati Reds organization for a few years, Freeman was with the Orange County, Florida, Youth Commission as a counselor and supervisor at a home for delinquent youngsters.
 He also returned to the University of Alabama earning a degree in education, and became a teacher and the baseball coach at Colonial High School in Orlando, FL.
 He later became the supervisor for health and custodial services at the school.

 |1961||South Atlantic||Columbia Reds||70||65||.519||16||Ted Beard / Hersh Freeman|

 |1962||Carolina||Rocky Mount Leafs||60||80||.429||29||Hersh Freeman / Jack Cassini|

 |1962||Florida State||Tampa Tarpons||66||54||.550||4.5||Johnny Vander Meer / Hersh Freeman|